 3 Challenges to Overcome: Accurate Information, Confidentiality, Resistance

 In this effort, there will definitely be some challenges to overcome.
 The quality and availability of accurate giving information may be the first hurdle.
 You’ll need information on giving data plus historical patterns.
 Get a financial management system that will produce the results you need.
 Another issue is confidentiality.
 Financial giving records must be handled properly by authorized personnel.
 Find a way to involve people in your donor relations activities without breaching church members’ privacy.
 And finally, there may be resistance to the idea of church givers as donors.
 Overcome this bias through education, involvement, and training.
 Getting everyone on board will be essential.

-Donors like to be thanked for their giving.
+Donors like to be thanked for their online giving.
 They appreciate a sincere expression of gratitude and affirmation that their giving is making a difference.
 Connecting with your church’s donors is a chance to deepen a relationship and build a meaningful and lasting relationship.